Ewell Castle School

 Ewell Castle School is a 3–18 mixed, private day school and sixth form in Ewell, Epsom, Surrey, England.
 It was founded in 1926 by Herbert Budgell as a boarding school and became fully mixed in September 2015.
 It consists of the Main House, Glyn House, Chessington Lodge and Fitzalan House.

-The school was last inspected in 2018.

 Houses

 The school has four houses: Arundel, Bodiam, Carisbrooke and Dover.
 Each form group is made up of members from one house.
 Pupils can change house throughout their time at the school as they change form groups.

 Societies

 The clubs range from Design, Sciences, Politics and Debating to Sports and recreation (e.g. Sailing, Duke of Edinburgh Award).
 A team from the school won first prize in the Epsom, Ewell and Banstead Schools' Enterprise Challenge 2008.

 Sports

 The School has rugby, tennis and cricket pitches.
 There are also cricket nets and athletics facilities.
 The school has a multi-purpose Sports Hall complex.

 Sporting fixtures in a wide range of sports are played against other independent schools such as Charterhouse, City of London Freemen's School, Halliford School, St Paul's, King's College School, Epsom College and Reigate Grammar School.